-Future Prep is AAUW’s volunteer program at Healdsburg and Cloverdale High Schools to help students explore career choices and understand the pathway, education, and life skills necessary to attain that career.
-We anticipate one presentation per year at Healdsburg High and are presently looking for someone to chair Cloverdale.
-Dena Lash and Caroline Mercer are the Chairs of this Committee.
+Future Prep is AAUW’s volunteer program at Healdsburg High School to help students explore career choices and understand the pathway, education, and life skills necessary to attain that career.
+We anticipate one presentation per year at Healdsburg High.
+Dena Lash and Stephanie Alves are the Chairs of this Committee.

 Aside from Future Prep, AAUW members are asked to participate in a number of classroom activities, ranging from offering feedback on student’s community service activities to acting as observers in the presentation of junior class internship projects.
 A call for volunteers if allowed, will go out through Constant Contact for these events.

 Using teacher-provided material, Reading Rocks is a program that helps AAUW volunteers work with young students to improve their reading skills, build their confidence, and give the individual attention that is so hard for the classroom teacher to devote to them.
 A favorite activity of Reading Rocks is the holiday book giveaway, where each first grader at Healdsburg Elementary and West Side School receives a new book of their own.
 Pat Bertapelle is the coordinator at West Side School and Diane Burnley is the coordinator at Healdsburg Elementary.
 The chairs of this committee also coordinate Holiday Books for First Grade students, in which our branch “gifts” a book to every first grader at West Side School, Healdsburg Elementary and Geyserville Elementary, and volunteers are welcome.